s-johansson/monitoring-common-shell-library/FUNCREF.md

 | - | - |
 | Type | `int` |

-## 81. Function `in_array_re`
+## 81. Function `key_in_array_re`

 ### 81a.
 About

-This function works similar as in_array(), but uses the patterns that have been stored in the array $1 against the fixed string provided with $2.
+This function works similar as key_in_array(), but uses the patterns that have been stored in the array $1 against the fixed string provided with
+$2.
 On success, it returns 0.
 Otherwise 1 is returned.

 ### 81b.
 Parameters